swisscodernano/awesome-claude-code-subagents/README.md

 ## 👥 Maintainers

-This repository is maintained by the [VoltAgent](https://github.com/voltagent) team:
+This repository is maintained by the [VoltAgent](https://github.com/voltagent/voltagent) team:

-- Core maintainers of the VoltAgent open-source AI agent framework
+- Core maintainers of the VoltAgent open-source AI agent framework and community member
-- Active contributors to the Claude Code ecosystem
 - Committed to best practices and production readiness

 ## 📄 License